 A few words of advice:

 👉🏿 Stick to three social media platforms.
 It doesnt matter which three you choose, but trying to ‘be everywhere’ will stretch you thin.

 👉🏿 Use a combination of text and video, audio, or images in your posts.
 Every post should have a written message at the very minimum.

 👉🏿 Always include a call to action that tells followers what you want them to do.
 For example “Click here to view the new lineup” or “Click here to buy now”

 👉🏿 Dont post the same image, video, or text more than twice per month.
 Facebook will put you in ‘jail’ temporarily if you post the same content too many times in a row

 👉🏿 Experiment with posting at different times of day and night.
 SocialPilot lets you schedule posts at 3pm or 3am.
 Some of my highest conversion times (the times when people click links and make purchases) are late at night and early in the morning.

-There is a lot more that goes into social media success.
-Join our Black Wealth Builders Group for more tactics and strategies by clicking here.
+There is a lot more that goes into social media (obviously).
+Experimentation is the key to long term success.

 Step 6: Scale Your Business